 Deblocking decision adapted to smaller difference in motion

-Filter strength dependent on reconstructed average luma level
+Luma-adaptive deblocking filter strength

-In HEVC, the filter strength of the deblocking filter is controlled by the variables β and tC which are derived from the averaged quantization parameters qPL.
-In VVC, deblocking filter controls the strength of the deblocking filter by adding offset to qPL according to the luma level of the reconstructed samples.
+As done in HEVC, the filter strength of the deblocking filter in VVC is controlled by the variables β and tC which are derived from the averaged quantization parameters qPL of the two adjacent coding blocks.
+In VVC, luma-adaptive deblocking can further adjust the filtering strength of deblocking filter based on the averaged luma level of the reconstructed samples.
+This additional refinement is used to compensate the nonlinear transfer function such as Electro-Optical Transfer Function (EOTF) in the linear light domain.

+In this method, deblocking filter controls the strength of the deblocking filter by adding offset to qPL according to the luma level of the reconstructed samples.
 The reconstructed luma level LL is derived as follow: